-One solution is to pay with a personal loan, which is a lump sum of money a bank lends you to be repaid over time with interest.
-These types of loans can make a big tax bill more manageable, and you may save money over using other options.
+One option is a personal loan, which is an unsecured loan distributed as a lump sum and repaid over time at a fixed interest rate.
+Using a personal loan can make a big tax bill more manageable, and it may cost you less than some other payment options.

-If you’re running up against the deadline without cash to pay the tax bill, then using a personal loan is fairly simple.
-After you research personal loans and fill out an application, the lender will review it and run a hard credit check.
-If approved, you may get the funds by the next day, which you would send to the IRS as payment.
-Then, you’ll make a monthly payment to your lender over time.
+If you’re close to the April 15 deadline and still don’t have the money to pay your taxes, using a personal loan is fairly simple, if you qualify.
+After you shop around for personal loans and fill out an application, the lender will review your application and run a hard credit check.
+If approved, you may get the funds as soon as the next day, and you could then send those funds to the IRS as payment.
+Then you’ll make a monthly payment to your lender until the loan is repaid.

 Although you can use a personal loan to pay for just about anything, some lenders impose restrictions.
-Before applying, confirm that the lender will allow you to use the funds to pay for a tax bill — and make sure the monthly payment fits into your budget.
-Amounts usually range from as little as $500 to as much as $100,000, and interest rates range from about 6 percent to 36 percent.
+Before applying, confirm that the lender will allow you to use the money to pay a tax bill, and make sure that the monthly payment fits into your budget.
+Loan amounts can range from $1,000 to $100,000, and interest rates range from around 5 percent to 36 percent.

 Every loan is a little different.
 Some of the factors that could change include:

-- Collateral: Most personal loans are unsecured, meaning you don’t have to put down collateral to qualify.
-These are typically reserved for people with higher credit scores.
+- Collateral: Most personal loans are unsecured, meaning you don’t have to provide collateral.
+Unsecured loans are typically reserved for people with higher credit scores.
 A secured loan, on the other hand, is backed by collateral that a lender can take if you default on the loan.

 - Lender: Banks and credit unions may offer special interest rate discounts if you’re already a customer.
-Online lenders don’t have brick-and-mortar locations, so they may pass on the savings to you via lower interest rates or have lower credit score requirements.
-Peer-to-peer lenders also let you apply online, but the funding will come from an individual rather than a banking institution.
+Online lenders don’t have brick-and-mortar locations, so they may pass on the savings to you via lower interest rates.
+They may also have lower credit score requirements.
+Peer-to-peer lenders also let you apply online, but the funding comes from individual lenders rather than a banking institution.

-- Type of interest rate: A variable interest rate can fluctuate with the market over the course of the loan, but a fixed rate will remain the same.
-The details should be spelled out in your loan agreement.
+- Type of interest rate: A variable interest rate can fluctuate with the market, but a fixed rate stays the same for the duration of the loan term.

 IRS payment options

-The IRS knows it can be hard to come up with the cash if you owe money at tax time, so it offers two payment plans:
+The IRS knows that it can be hard to come up with the cash if you owe money at tax time, so it offers options:

-- Short-term payment plan: Under this plan, you’ll pay the tax agency within 120 days.
+- Full payment agreement: Under this plan, you may qualify for additional time, up to 120 days, to pay your tax bill.
 The IRS doesn’t charge a fee to set up this arrangement, but interest and penalties continue to accrue until you pay your balance in full.

-If you can’t pay off the tax bill within 120 days, and you’re not approved for the installment agreement, then a personal loan could be a good option for you.
+If you can’t pay off your tax bill within 120 days and you’re not approved for an installment agreement, a personal loan could be a good option for you.

-“The interest rate is ridiculously low with the IRS,” says Kristin Ingram, CPA and owner of Accounting In Focus, an accounting education website.
+“The interest rate is ridiculously low with the IRS,” says CPA Kristin Ingram, head of Ingram Digital Media, which teaches small-business owners and college students about bookkeeping and accounting.
 “But if you think it will take you a while to pay this off, then a personal loan might be a better option because the penalty can get very high.”

-The best option for you will cost you the least amount of money in interest and fees.
-Among personal loans, credit cards and the IRS’ payment plans, calculate the interest costs and fees to see where you might come out ahead.
+The best option for paying the IRS is the one that will cost you the least amount of money in interest and fees.
+Calculate and compare the interest rates and fees of personal loans versus credit cards and IRS payment plans to see which method is the best for you.

-Also consider adjusting your taxes so you don’t find yourself in the same position next year.
+Also consider some adjustments so you don’t find yourself in the same position next year.
 Ask your employer to withhold more taxes from your paychecks, or if you’re self-employed, work with an accountant to figure out how much to pay in quarterly estimated taxes.

 “Make those changes now so you never have to worry about this again,” Ingram says.

-You can also plan to save money throughout the year to cover any “surprise” financial situations without having to go into debt.
+You can also make a decision to set aside money throughout the year to cover any financial surprises so that you don’t have to go into debt.